 The pedals are divided into two groups in the following order:

 The left foot controls D, C, and B, while the right foot controls E, F, G, and A.

 From the standpoint of complex classical music, the pedal harp is advantageous in that the harpist can play in all twenty-four keys, and as one pedal controls many strings, the harpist can shift between keys or accidentals quite quickly.

 It is important to note that the lowest two strings of the harp, C7 and D7, only have one position rather than three.
 They are not connected to the pedal mechanism and do not shift when the pedals are moved.
 Before playing, the harpist must tune both of these strings to the required pitch and leave them at this pitch for the length of the entire movement or piece (for example, C-flat 7 and D-sharp 7).
-This is a point that is easy to overlook when composing.
+This is a point that is frequently overlooked by composers.

-The harp approaches chromaticism in a very literal sense.
-This certainly has some limitations, but it also creates some unique possibilities, as enharmonics on the harp are unlike enharmonics on any other instruments.
-Since each string has three positions, this means that to create an F-sharp, you put the F pedal into the sharp position and play the F string, but to play a G-flat, you put the G pedal into the flat position and play the G string.
+The harp approaches chromaticism in a very literal sense, which has some limitations, but also creates some unique possibilities, as enharmonics on the harp are unlike enharmonics on any other instruments.
+For example, to play an F-sharp, you put the F pedal into the sharp position and play the F string, but to play a G-flat, you put the G pedal into the flat position and play the G string.
 Enharmonics, even though they still sound the same, are physically played with two different strings.
 This creates several useful possibilities: